mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 ## Next Steps

+- Analyze the output from the new debugging steps in the CI/CD pipeline to identify the root cause of the authentication failure.
 - Create a new task to correctly map the EKS node role in the `aws-auth` ConfigMap.
 - Merge the pull request to apply the deployment fixes.